windipangesti12/Windi-Portofolio/README.md

 # Windi's Project Portfolio
 Hi there!
-This documentation is like a quick snapshot of my project in the data field, showing off my skills and know-how in this area.
+This documentation is like a brief description of my project in the data field, showcasing my skills and knowledge in this area.

 **Table of Contens :**
 - [Python: Data Analysis and Machine Learning](https://github.com/windipangesti12/Windi-Portofolio#-Python:-Data-Analysis-and-Machine-Learning)